Protein Intake Calculator

 Should I eat more protein when trying to lose weight?

-How do I distribute protein intake throughout the day?
+How should I distribute protein across the day?

-Do older adults need more protein than younger individuals?
+Do older adults need more protein than younger adults?

 Tips for Optimal Protein Intake